cvelas31/frontend-serverless2/README2.md

   - Both of them are really similar, but will need a little bit of help for transformations those transformations are going to be done in the Backend.
     - Back must talk with front on what is the schema for the forms
 - Missing how to do the Tenant thing

-# User Flow:
-- **Login**
-  - Login (Already working)
-  - Bad Login (We only have a failed login)
-    - Be more Explicit
-- Create Register Page

-# How to start a project
-- Create a view
-- Create components for the view
-- Group by common or particular view
-- Atomic Design
-- Only view, view and big components.
-Small components, small components of small components

-# VueX
-- State
-- Mutations
-  -
-- Actions
-  - Acciones commit a traves de las mutaciones

-## Login
-- Email
-- Password